McGranahanLab/bioinfcollab_cruklungcentre/tutorials/UCL_cluster/UCL_cluster_access.md

 1. Get your computer science (CS) account here: https://tsg.cs.ucl.ac.uk/apply-for-an-account/.
 Put Nicholas McGranahan as “Dept. of Computer Science Sponsor”.
 It will take a couple of days to get an answer.
 Also, you should have a cell phone number so they could text you the password.
 2. After you have your computer science account, apply for a computer science cluster account: https://hpc.cs.ucl.ac.uk/account-form/.
 Do not fill in “Machine IP” or “Software requirements” fields.
 3. In meantime, you can read carefully a user guide to the HPC here: https://hpc.cs.ucl.ac.uk/ (**username: hpc, password: comic**)
 4. Once you have your cluster account, you can **apply for storage space for your project**, if known and needed, here: https://hpc.cs.ucl.ac.uk/storage-form/.
-Usually project storage space comes in batches of 10Tb, so if you'd like more, it's wise to ask for several project spaces, each size of 10Tb.
+Project space of any size can be requested, but please estimate how much you really need.
 Once you get an email that your inquiry is satisfied, you will be able to find folder with your project at `/SAN/colcc/`. **Be sure to write down your project folder name**, because sometimes then you do `ls -l /SAN/colcc/` you won't be able to see all project folders.

 Before accessing to the server, please read this: https://hpc.cs.ucl.ac.uk/quickstart/ and this https://hpc.cs.ucl.ac.uk/full-guide/.
 We usually use `gamble` for our computations.
 However, if `gamble` isn't available, try other servers.